0SINTr/osintr/README.md

 ## Upgrading

-To update this tool to the latest version, follow these steps:
+To upgrade this tool to the latest version, follow these steps:

 ```bash
 cd osintr